Why I Teach

 I teach because I enjoy working with young people.
 I would like to give them access to the same opportunities I had when I was growing up and prepare them well for an increasingly competitive world.
 I want to help raise expectations and standards for my students who I think are smart, amazing and capable of doing anything!

 This year will be my 14th year teaching math and my first year teaching in the San Francisco Unified School District.

 I loved teaching in Oakland for the past 13 years.
 I taught for 10 years at Oakland High School.
 While there, I work closely with the OHS Environmental Science Academy.
 Prior to teaching high school, I taught 6th, 7th, and 8th math grade for three years in East Oakland and at a private school.

-Ballet and modern dance classes, cooking, sewing, opera, solving math problems, sightseeing, travel, hiking, the beach, and spending time with friends and family.
+Ballet and modern dance classes, cooking, sewing and design, opera and dance performance, museums, solving math problems, sightseeing, travel, hiking, the beach, and spending time with friends and family.